sumitra-soren/Youtube_trending_video_statistics/README.md

 # Youtube_statistics

-This project was aimed at analyzing the daily YouTube trending videos data sets that are available here:
+This project is aimed at analyzing the daily YouTube trending videos data sets that are available here:

 https://www.kaggle.com/datasnaek/youtube-new